 I’m also finally sharing a public list of my favorite Austin restaurants that several of you have requested by email.
 (I’m so jealous of your Austin trips!)
 I tried to include it at the bottom of this post, but the formatting got too complicated.
 Check out my short list below and view my full list here.
 Don’t miss Ali’s extensive guide to ALL the restaurants we visited in Austin here, with a Google map and everything!

 Veracruz All Natural: This taco truck (three locations) offers super fresh tacos, like the migas taco that inspired this recipe.
 I highly recommend ordering a pineapple agua fresca (they’re huge, you can share!) and probably some queso to go with those glorious tacos.

 La Condesa: This modern Mexican restaurant made almost every category in my list!
 I absolutely love the colorful atmosphere.
-Their food is fresh and inventive (love the apple-serrano salsa and guacamole sampler), the cocktails are killer and they offer $2 mimosas and bloody marys during weekend brunch hours.
+Their food is fresh and inventive (love the apple-serrano salsa and guacamole sampler), the cocktails are stellar and they offer $2 mimosas and bloody marys during weekend brunch hours.
 Yes.